HOW CHANGE HAPPENS

 - Successes will ENCOURAGE both parties to continue with new behaviours and ways of working.

 - Media profiling successes and lessons locally and nationally will PRESSURE and ENCOURAGE early adopter citizens and local governments to engage and others to follow suit.

-- Ampliying citizens’ voices will PRESSURE local and national government institutions to take them into account as well as seving to ENCOURAGE them to do so by making these perspectives easily accessible.
+- Amplifying citizens’ voices will PRESSURE local and national government institutions to take them into account as well as serving to ENCOURAGE them to do so by making these perspectives easily accessible.

-- Sharing sucesses will VALIDATE the actions of citizens and responsive officals and will MODEL behaviours and thus prompt others to take them up.
+- Sharing successes will VALIDATE the actions of citizens and responsive officials and will MODEL behaviours and thus prompt others to take them up.

-- Joint actions will PRESSURE national government to respond and make concessions on civic space.
+- Joint actions will PRESSURE the national government to respond and make concessions on civic space.